lengjingzju/cbuild-ng/README.md

             * Users can also use INCDEPS-statement to continue to find dependency files under sub-folders
                 * For example: `#INCDEPS: test1 test2/test22`
                 * Sub-dirs supports environment variable substitution, for example, `${ENV_BUILD_SOC}` will be replaced with the value of the environment variable `ENV_BUILD_SOC`
+            * Users can also add a `continue` file to the current directory to continue to find dependency files under sub-folders
         * The Makefile name can include environment variables, for examples `${ENV_TOP_DIR}/xxx/Makefile`, there is no need to put the rule file in the source directory at this point
     * Target_Name: The package name ID
         * The keyword of `ignore` is a special ID that indicates no package, which is used to ignore the search of the current directory (`#DEPS() ignore():`)